openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

     GET /entities

-A succesful response includes a list of anonymous dictionaries, keyed by the plural form of the resource name (identical to that found in the resource URL):
+A successful response includes a list of anonymous dictionaries, keyed by the plural form of the resource name (identical to that found in the resource URL):

     200 OK